Data includes aerial photography of the City of Philadelphia.

 Area designated by the U.S. Department of Housing and Urban Development deeming West Philadelphia as a Promise Zone.
 Click here to learn more about promise zones.

-Polygon boundaries of Zoning Base Districts based on existing City zoning districts with revised codes applied per enactment of the new Zoning Code of December 2011, made effective August 22, 2012.
-District boundaries unchanged from previous zoning with the exception of certain CMX2 / CMX2.5 splits.
+Polygon boundaries of Zoning Base Districts based on existing City zoning\ districts with revised codes applied per enactment of the new Zoning Code of December\ 2011, made effective August 22, 2012.
+District boundaries are unchanged from the previous\ zoning with the exception of certain CMX2 / CMX2.5 splits.

 Boundaries of the City of Philadelphia Zoning Overlay Districts enacted December 15, 2011 and made effective August 22, 2012.